Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: I ntroduction

-Exciton polaritons, which form due to the strong coupling between excitons in quantum wells and cavity photons in a microcavity, can experience similar condensation process as the cold atoms.
-Being a composite boson with small effective mass, an exciton polariton can condense at much higher temperature or even up to room temperature\cite{12-polariton BEC1, 13-polariton BEC2, 14-polariton BEC3}, so it can provide an alternative to the cold atom to study the spin-orbit coupling on bosonic condensation without complicated laser cooling technique.
-In addition, exciton polaritons can inherit the spin-orbit coupling of light \cite{15-SOI of light} in view of the cavity photon component that can be manipulated by the detuning of the microcavity.
-The spin-orbit coupling of light results in the quantum spin Hall effect of light \cite{16-Bliokh Science}, spin Hall effect of light \cite{17-Geometrodynamics SOI}, and a non-cyclic optical geometric phase in a rolling-up microcavity \cite{18-SOI in asymmetric microcavity}.
-Especially in a liquid crystal (LC) filled microcavity \cite{19-liquid crystal_science}, a synthetic spin-orbit interaction, which is similar to the RD Hamiltonian based on the Fabry-Perot microcavity, has been realized at room temperature.
-The key point in that work is that a voltage can control the orientation of the long axis of the LC molecule, which leads to anisotropic refractive index modulation of the cavity layer.
+The spin-orbit coupling describes the interaction between the spin and orbital degrees of freedom of a particle \cite{1-SOI review, 2-SOI book}.
+It leads to a plethora of physical phenomena such as the spin Hall effect \cite{1-SOI review,5-Kato Scienece,6-Spinhalleffect2} and topological insulators \cite{7-topological insulator1, 8-topological insulator2, 9-topological insulator3}.
+Dresselhaus \cite{3-Dresselhaus} and Rashba \cite{4-Rashba} proposed electronic spin-orbit coupling in noncentrosymmetric zinc-blende or wurtzite semiconductors.
+The engineering of the spin-orbit coupling in solids is usually limited by the growth or fabrication process of the materials such as high quality semiconductors.
+Thus an adjustable platform, where the spin-orbit coupling like the Rashba or Dresselhaus coefficient can be precisely manipulated, is highly sought after.
+Cold atom condensates offer the possibility to tune the spin-orbit coupling precisely using lasers to engineer the fine structure of the system states.
+For example, in the Bose-Einstein condensation (BEC) of cold atoms, the spin-orbit coupling provides the possibility to investigate quantum many-body phase transitions from a spatially spin-mixed state to a phase-separated state \cite{10-SOI atom BEC, 11-Liu X J SOI}.
+A stripe phase with supersolid properties was also demonstrated in a cold atom condensate \cite{Wolfgang Ketterle}.
+However, the ultra-low temperature needed to realize BECs of atoms limits the applicability and fundamental investigation of the spin-orbit coupling influencing bosonic condensates.
+Exciton polaritons, which form due to the strong coupling between excitons in quantum wells and cavity photons in a planar microcavity, can undergo a similar condensation process as the cold atoms, albeit in an inherently non-equilibrium state.
+Being a composite boson with small effective mass, an exciton polariton can condense at much higher temperature or even up to room temperature \cite{12-polariton BEC1, 13-polariton BEC2, 14-polariton BEC3}, so it can provide an alternative to the study of cold atom condensates with spin-orbit coupling \cite{polariton SOI} or synthetic gauge potentials \cite{non-Abelian gauge field} which can be electrically tuned \cite{ETH} without complicated laser cooling.
+Exciton polaritons can inherit the spin-orbit coupling of light \cite{15-SOI of light} from the cavity photon component that can be controlled by the detuning of the microcavity.
+The spin-orbit coupling of light results in the quantum spin Hall effect of light \cite{16-Bliokh Science}, spin Hall effect of light \cite{17-Geometrodynamics SOI}, and a non-cyclic optical geometric phase in a rolled-up microcavity \cite{18-SOI in asymmetric microcavity}.
+In a liquid crystal (LC) filled Fabry-Perot microcavity, a synthetic spin-orbit interaction similar to the spin-orbit interaction described by the original RD Hamiltonian has been realized at room temperature \cite{19-liquid crystal_science, 20}.
+One key point in that work is that a voltage can control the orientation of the molecular director of the LC molecules, which leads to an active modulation of the anisotropic refractive index of the cavity layer.